Personal Terms

 You can’t:

-4. How do I get information on payments into and out of my account?
+4. How do I get information on payments / transfers into and out of my account?

-We will send a notification to your mobile device each time a payment goes into or out of your account.
+We will send a notification to your mobile device each time a payment / transfer goes into or out of your account.
 You can turn off these notifications, through the Revolut app or in your device’s settings, at any time.
-If you turn off notifications, you should regularly check your payments on the Revolut app.
-It's important that you know what payments go into and out of your account, so we recommend that you do not turn off notifications.
+However, it's important that you know what payments / transfers go into and out of your account, so we recommend that you do not turn off notifications.
+If you turn off notifications, you should regularly check your payments / transfers on the Revolut app.

 Communicating with You